gabehoban/nixcfg/README.md

 ### Key Features

+- **Multi-architecture Support** - Optimized for both x86_64 and aarch64 systems
 - **AMD Hardware Support** - Optimized for AMD CPUs and GPUs
+- **Raspberry Pi Support** - Optimized for Raspberry Pi 4 with GPS/NTP capabilities
 - **GNOME Desktop** - Sleek, customized GNOME environment with carefully selected extensions
 - **Impermanence** - System state persistence where you want it, fresh boots where you don't
+- **Remote Deployment** - Build on powerful machines, deploy to resource-constrained devices
 - **Application Suite** - Curated selection including Firefox, Discord, 1Password, and more
 - **Secure Boot** - Lanzaboote integration for secure system startup